Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 ### 8. Ordeal
 Episodes: 16
-- The NRA are against allowing citizens to participate in the CNS using unsanctioned Cyber.Beast distributed by the Cyvolters.
-They hold a meeting to discuss this with the CNS.
-The CNS tells them that is not their place to be decide rather someone should legally be allowed to compete.

-- Not only does the CNS ignore their complaints officially recognize the Cyvolters allowing citizens to compete in the league.
-But because they don't have a hub the can't compete in the championships.
-Their reasoning is that the primary mission of the CNS is to distribute wealth among the citizens and this furthers that agenda.

-	All of the citizen who has become cybervators up until now to prevent this citizens will be allowed to join the CNS. this is done to prevent them from joining the cybervators just so that they can join the CNS.

-- Adding insult to injury the CNS request that both ReNet and BluNet gives up one hub to the Cyvolters so they can compete.
-This angers Kyshumu who yells that citizens shouldn't compete he threatens to pull ReNet out of the CNS

-	He suggest that it is too dangerous and not having armor they are more likely to be killed and that they can't regrow limbs like a real cybervator

-### 9. Reward (Seizing The Sword)
-Episodes: 17

 - Makkusu is given/finds a new cyber.beast or the one he beats gives him his Cyber.Beast back as they know how much he helped others and wants to return the favor.

 	The only problem is that he is almost out of time and no one would consider risking a match this late in the running.
 And he needs to face a top 3/5 cybervator to have any hope